tormod17/CV/README.md

 ## Why I am a Developer

-Whilst delving in various pursuits I have always had a keen interest in the web and building websites/apps.
-This finally pushed me into pursuing my interest furhter and undertaking an online course which has since opened the door to a world I have since fallen in love with.
-The oppurtunity to work through problems in a collabrative approach and come up with a tangible final product I find extremely rewarding along with the never ending spiral of continous learning.
-There is never a dull moment in web development.
+Whilst delving into various pursuits I have always had a keen interest in the web and building websites/apps.
+This finally pushed me into pursuing my interest furhter and undertaking an online course and then enrolling in Founders & Coders, which has since opened the door to a world I have since fallen in love with.
+The oppurtunity to work through problems collabratively and coming up with a tangible final product I find extremely rewarding.
+Web development has a never ending spiral of continous learning, the fast pace ever changing environment provides a rich rewards and excitement.

 ## Skills